MikeSafonov/spring-boot-starter-specification-builder/README.md

 ### Get all entities with specific field `is not null`

-The following code example demonstrates how to find all entities with specific field is not null
+The following code example demonstrates how to find all entities with specific field is not null:

 Entity:
 ```java